2022 Missouri Tigers baseball team

-The 2022 Missouri Tigers baseball team represents the University of Missouri in the 2022 NCAA Division I baseball season.
-The Tigers play their home games at Taylor Stadium.
+The 2022 Missouri Tigers baseball team represented the University of Missouri in the 2022 NCAA Division I baseball season.
+The Tigers played their home games at Taylor Stadium.

 Previous season

 The Tigers finished 15–36, 8–22 in the SEC to finish in last place in the East division.
 They were not invited to the postseason.

-2021 MLB Draft
+2021 MLB draft

 The Tigers had one player drafted in the 2021 MLB draft.